FALMOUTH ROUTE ONE INFRASTRUCTURE PROJECT

 WORK YOU’RE LIKELY TO SEE IN THE UPCOMING SEVEN DAYS:

-- Continued work involving drainage at the intersection of Route One and Bucknam Road.
+- Drainage work will continue at the corner of Route One and Bucknam Road.

 - On Thursday, expect to see a hydrant relocation and water service installation adjacent to Allen, Sterling and Lothrop.

 - On Friday, work will focus primarily on cleaning up and doing final prep work in anticipation of the start of night work Sunday evening.

 - Beginning Sunday, Sargent Corporation will be working on drainage and two crossings of Bucknam Road.
 An additional crossing of Route One is anticipated, but not yet specifically scheduled.